Signed in as:

 Our mission is to create safe, empowering, and creative spaces where survivors, allies, and supporters can connect, heal, and express themselves through art.
 We use art as a tool for healing, resilience, and post-traumatic growth.

-Our vision: A world where every survivor has access to the healing power of creativity and community.
+Our vision is a world where every survivor has access to the healing power of creativity and community.

 Over 44% of Canadian women over age 15 have experienced intimate partner violence.
 Nova Scotia declared gender-based violence an epidemic in 2024.
 Nearly 1 in 3 survivors experience long-term mental health challenges such as anxiety, PTSD, or depression.